aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/generate-barcodes/two-dimensional-2d-barcodes/qr-and-micro-qr-barcode/_index.md

 - FNC1 in the first position is set in CodeText as "<FNC1>".
 - FNC1 in the second position is set in CodeText as "<FNC1(value)>".
 The value must be single symbols (a-z, A-Z) or digits from 0 to 99.
 - Group Separator for FNC1 modes is set as 0x1D character '\u001D'.
-- If you need to insert "<FNC1>" string into barcode write it as "<\FNC1>".
+- If you need to insert the "<FNC1>" string into the barcode write it as "<\FNC1>".
 - ECI identifiers are set as single slash and six digits identifier "\000026" - UTF8 ECI identifier.
-- TO disable current ECI mode and convert to default JIS8 mode zero mode ECI indetifier is set "\000000".
+- TO disable current ECI mode and convert to default JIS8 mode, zero-mode ECI identifier is set to "\000000".
-- All unicode characters after ECI identifier are automatically encoded into correct character codeset.
+- All Unicode characters after the ECI identifier are automatically encoded into the correct character codeset.

 [QrExtCodetextBuilder](https://apireference.aspose.com/barcode/net/aspose.barcode/qrextcodetextbuilder) class description: